 |Apply for Visa & Immigration Documents|

 In order to study at Lakehead, you will require a Study Permit.
 To enter Canada, you may also require a Temporary Residence Visa.

-Note: It is an offense under the Immigration and Refugee Protection Act to not comply with the conditions that were imposed when your entry into Canada was authorized, or when your study permit was issued.
+Note: It is an offence under the Immigration and Refugee Protection Act to not comply with the conditions that were imposed when your entry into Canada was authorized, or when your study permit was issued.

 You should apply for your study permit as soon as you receive your Offer of Admission from Lakehead University.
 The time required to process an application to study in Canada may vary at different visa offices.

 You must have a valid study permit for the entire duration of your studies.
-You may be issued a study permit that is not valid for the the entire duration of your studies.
+You may be issued a study permit that is not valid for the entire duration of your studies.
 If this occurs, you can extend your study permit within Canada.